-2.7 Installation of the centre element truss
+2.8 Installation of the centre element truss on the 40m elements

-Due to reasons regarding stability and optic the driver and reflector are trussed in the centre by means of a little truss mast and a corresponding truss rope (see picture on 3rd picture page).
+Due to reasons regarding stability and optic the 40m driver and reflector are trussed in the centre by means of a little truss mast and a corresponding truss rope (see picture on 3rd picture page).
 The pre assembled truss mast is mounted on a little right angle platform.
 A square bolt is already inserted into this little platform.
 This right angle platform has to be placed straight in front of the element (counts for driver and reflector) and fixed solidly onto the boom.

-The centre element truss rope already hangs slack below the element since it was already fixed to the outer element parts by means of the two ring insulators in the moment of the element assembly (see fig. 2.5).
+The centre element truss rope already hangs slack below the element since it was already fixed to the outer element parts by means of the two ring insulators in the moment of the element assembly (see fig. 2.6).